kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 ``Nuke/AnimatedImageSource`` parses the container – the frame count, the delays, the loop count, the canvas size – and decodes nothing.
 The pipeline parses it while it decodes the image, on the decoding queue, once, with the result cached alongside the image, so a view is handed an animation rather than data to find one in.
 Set ``Nuke/ImagePipeline/Configuration-swift.struct/isAnimatedImageParsingEnabled`` to `false` to skip it in an app that plays animations some other way.

 Playback follows the wall clock rather than the decoder: an animation that takes three seconds on paper takes three seconds on screen even if the main thread stalls, and what gives is the number of frames actually shown.
 The one exception is an animation whose frames take longer to decode than they are shown for, where skipping the late frames would mean skipping all of them: there the player shows the late frame and plays slow rather than stopping.
 Two corrections are applied to the delays the file declares, both of them what browsers do: a missing or non-positive delay becomes 0.1 s, and so does a delay below 0.011 s, which was written by a tool that meant "as fast as you can".

+The frames are decoded at the priority of the screen.
+With three frames of read-ahead, every decode is one the display is about to wait for, and the decoder is paced by playback – one frame per frame shown – rather than by how much memory there is, which is what keeps a wall of animations from turning into CPU-bound work.

 Every animation in the process is driven by a single display link, which runs while any of them is playing and asks for no more than the fastest one needs – a 10 fps GIF asks for 20 Hz rather than the 120 the display is capable of.